compono/idibu-api/README.md

 The documentation is divided in the following options:

-1. [idibu API](https://github.com/oneworldmarket/idibu-api/tree/master/api-v3) - where you can learn all about how to post jobs using idibu.
+1. [idibu API](https://github.com/oneworldmarket/idibu-api/tree/master/api-v3) - where you can learn all about posting jobs with our API.
-2. [idibu webservices](https://github.com/oneworldmarket/idibu-api/tree/master/webservices) - where you are welcome to try to get all the info you need about applicants, posted jobs, users, quotas...
-Basically build your own multiposting system!
+2. [idibu webservices](https://github.com/oneworldmarket/idibu-api/tree/master/webservices) - where you can read how to get the information about your applicants, jobs, users, posting quotas - and many more.
-3. [UPP](https://github.com/oneworldmarket/idibu-api/blob/master/UPP) - Universal Partner Page integration - basically a "plug and play" multiposting system.
+3. [UPP](https://github.com/oneworldmarket/idibu-api/blob/master/UPP) - Universal Partner Page - a "plug and play" multiposting integration.
-4. [idibu whitelabel](https://github.com/oneworldmarket/idibu-api/tree/master/whitelabel) - Provide your clients with multiposting services with no developement what so ever!
+4. [idibu whitelabel](https://github.com/oneworldmarket/idibu-api/tree/master/whitelabel) - using idibu as a whitelabel platform.

-Please note that these applets are designed for the clasic idibu platform (often refered as "idibu V2").
-The newest idibu version (also known as "idibu V3") is compatible in some instances with those APIs.
-However the newest platform's API docs can be found [here](https://github.com/oneworldmarket/idibu-v3-api).
+Please note that these applets are designed for the classic idibu platform (often refered as "idibu V2").
+The newer version of our product (also known as "idibu V3") is compatible with classic API to some extent, but it uses a separate API - documentation for which can be found [here](https://github.com/oneworldmarket/idibu-v3-api).